Spain – The revolt of a pensioner made the banks “bend”

 Carlos San Juan, author of the petition “I am older, not an idiot”

 “I have Parkinson’s disease,” he says.
 He explains that he goes to the bank “at times when I know I won’t cause a queue” because the process makes him nervous and means he needs more time.
-He calls for more patience with people of his generation, because “even if we have the will to learn, we can learn one day and forget the day after”.
+He calls for more patience with people of his generation, because “even if we have the will to learn, we can learn one day and forget the day following”.
 The elderly are “not at all opposed to the digital world”, he assures, but they ask for “a more human transition” towards this new era.

 Bibliobus equipped with a ticket machine

 In rural Spain, bank desertification seems irreversible, but some initiatives are trying to remedy it.
-In the small Castilian village of Añover de Tormes, where about a hundred people live, a bus suddenly emerges from the fog.
+In the small Castilian village of Añover de Tormes, where regarding a hundred people live, a bus suddenly emerges from the fog.
 It is a “Bibliobus”, a vehicle that has been promoting access to culture in 120 villages for three decades.
 In November, it was equipped with an ATM.
 This is “an important first step towards solving a big problem”, explains David Mingo, responsible for culture in the province of Salamanca.
 According to him, what older people want is above all human contact.

 Agustina Juan, 79, admits she doesn’t know how to withdraw money with a bank card.
 In fact, in the three villages visited by AFP, only one person withdrew money from the “Bibliobus”.
 “You know why I have one,” she asks.
 “It’s to pay with when I go to the supermarket.”